Ways We Work

 Water quality improvement takes place across many landscapes and takes many forms.
 We are knee-deep with the wader-clad volunteers pulling trash out of local streams, at the conference table with community leaders, writing stormwater ordinances, and everywhere in between.

 The Conservation Foundation works collaboratively, in many innovative ways to protect and improve the health of our rivers and streams and ultimately our communities.
-The basis of much of the watershed work we do is based on strong relationships with stakeholders that we have built over many years in the DuPage, Fox and Des Plaines River and Salt Creek watersheds.
+The basis of much of the watershed work we do is based on strong relationships with stakeholders that we have built over many years in the DuPage, Fox and Des Plaines Rivers, and Salt Creek watersheds.
 We have tailored our work to needs of each watershed in different ways.

 DuPage River Salt Creek Workgroup